 How the heat dome in Texas is related to climate change

-Texas is making national headlines for its climate change–related extreme weather again — this time for a so-called heat dome that’s trapping warm temperatures over the area.
+Texas is making national headlines for its climate-change-related extreme weather again — this time for a so-called heat dome that’s trapping warm temperatures over the area.
 More than a year after its infamous deep freeze triggered massive blackouts, the Lone Star State is sweltering through a severe summer heat wave.

 On Sunday, over a dozen municipalities in Texas set record-high temperatures, with some reaching 113 degrees.
 The National Weather Service labeled the conditions “oppressive and dangerous” and experts warned of potential disruptions to electricity distribution.
 The extreme heat has lasted for several days, with San Antonio expecting to reach 104 degrees and Houston hitting a high of 98 degrees on Wednesday.